-- 2.1 This policy applies to all workers involved with Bradgate Education Partnership and Mercenfeld Primary School.
-This includes volunteers, 3rd party and self-employed workers. - 2.2 This policy complies with: - 2.2.1 the legal duty to safeguard and promote the welfare of children, as described in section 157 of the Education Act 2002 for independent schools and academies and the statutory guidance "Keeping children safe in education Statutory guidance for schools and colleges, September 2020" and "Working Together to Safeguard Children, 2018". - 2.2.2 the Leicestershire and Rutland Safeguarding Children Partnership Multi-Agency Safeguarding Arrangements. - 2.3 There are four main elements to our Child Protection Policy: - 2.3.1 Prevention creating a positive school atmosphere, teaching and pastoral support to pupils, safer recruitment procedures; - 2.3.2 Protection by following agreed procedures, ensuring staff are trained and supported to respond appropriately and sensitively to Child Protection concerns; - 2.3.3 Support to pupils and school staff and to children who may have been harmed or abused; - 2.3.4 Working with parents to ensure appropriate communications and actions are undertaken. - 2.4 This policy applies to all staff, volunteers, governors and visitors to the school, anyone who is defined as a 'worker'.
+This policy complies with:

+- 2.2.1 the legal duty to safeguard and promote the welfare of children, as described in section 157 of the Education Act 2002 for independent schools and academies and - 2.2.2 the statutory guidance "Keeping Children Safe in Education Statutory guidance for schools and colleges, September 2021" (KCSIE) and "Working Together to Safeguard Children, 2018". - 2.2.3 the Leicestershire and Rutland Safeguarding Children Partnership Multi-Agency Safeguarding Arrangements. - 2.3 There are four main elements to our Child Protection Policy: - 2.3.1 Prevention creating a positive school atmosphere, teaching and pastoral support to pupils, safer recruitment procedures; - 2.3.2 Protection by following agreed procedures, ensuring staff are trained and supported to respond appropriately and sensitively to Child Protection concerns; - 2.3.3 Support to pupils and school staff and to children who may have been harmed or abused; - 2.3.4 Working with parents to ensure appropriate communications and actions are undertaken. - 2.4 This policy applies to all staff, volunteers, governors and visitors to the school, anyone who is defined as a 'worker'.
 We recognise that child protection is the responsibility of all adults in school.
-We will ensure that all parents and other working partners are aware of our Child Protection Policy via our school prospectus, displaying appropriate information in our reception, on the school website and by raising awareness at meetings with parents and carers as appropriate.
+We will ensure that all parents / carers and other working partners are aware of our Child Protection Policy via our school prospectus, displaying appropriate information in our

+- reception, on the school website and by raising awareness at meetings with parents and carers as appropriate.
 The policy will be built into the culture of school and Trust life; - 2.5 All staff will act within the parameters of confidentiality and be mindful of GDPR requirements at all times, but will also be aware that matters in relation to safeguarding are disclosed at all times.
+KCSIE 2021 states "staff should be mindful that early information sharing is vital for the effective identification, assessment, and allocation of appropriate service provision, whether this is when problems first emerge, or where a child is already known to local authority children's social care"